spectrocloud/librarium/docs/docs-content/integrations/microk8s.md

 ### Support Lifecycle

 We support other Kubernetes distributions such as K3s, Microk8s, and RKE2 until their official EOL.
 The EOL is set by the respective owner.
 Once we stop supporting the minor version, we initiate the deprecation process.
-You can learn more about our Kubernetes support lifecycle in the [Kubernetes Support Lifecycle](./kubernetes-support.md#other-kubernetes-distributions) page.
+Refer to the [Kubernetes Support Lifecycle](kubernetes-support.md#palette-extended-kubernetes-support) guide to learn more.

 ## Prerequisites